Hannalysis/100DaysOfCode/README.md

 2025-01-23

 Hackathon!
 We spent today getting our planning, initial React project initialised, and the static wireframe up and running.
-We then spent an unhealthy amount of time trying to get the card flip working, so we had to go ahead and do some research before reconvening our findings and overall solution.
+We then spent an unhealthy amount of time trying to get the card re-render 'flip' working, so we had to go ahead and do some research before reconvening our findings and overall solution.

 ------------